-- Copy of referral form - Minutes of strategy meetings - Any written submission to a child protection conference / child protection plan review - Minutes of child protection conference / child protection plan reviews - Log of phone calls / contact with parent/carer and professionals
+- Copy of referral form - Minutes of strategy meetings - Any written submission to a child protection conference / child protection plan review - Minutes of child protection conference / child protection plan reviews - Log of phone calls / contact with parent/carer and professionals - All Encompass and Endeavour notifications

 All safeguarding concerns raised with the DSL (whether or not they require referral to Children's Social Care) should be recorded.
-This should include any action taken by the member of staff raising the concern and also any action taken by the designated person (eg talking to a child individually, contacting parents, taking advice from other professionals etc).
+This should include any action taken by the member of staff raising the concern and also any action taken by the designated person (e.g. talking to child individually, contacting parents, taking advice from other professionals etc).
 These records should be kept, as with a child protection file, securely, separate to the child's main school file.